Wills

 Who Can Be a Beneficiary?

 There is no geographic restriction.
 An expat can name a family member in any country as a beneficiary.
-The executor is responsible for locating them and delivering their bequest.
+The executor must find these people to deliver their inherited assets.

 Children of any age can be beneficiaries.
-Minors cannot directly receive an inheritance, so you should set up a testamentary trust in your Will specifying the ages at which they receive their inheritance (e.g., one-third at 21, one-third at 25, the remainder at 30).
+The law prevents minors from receiving inheritance money so you need to create a testamentary trust through your Will which explains when they should get their inheritance (e.g., one-third at 21, one-third at 25, the remainder at 30).

 Friends

 Charities, churches, schools, community groups, and scholarships can all be beneficiaries.
-This is known as planned giving or legacy giving.
+People give their donations through planned giving which people call legacy giving.
 ExpatLegalWills.com specifically prompts you to consider charitable bequests.

 Who Cannot Be a Beneficiary?